Raviteja1317/create-containers/README.md

 * Create cluster configuration

-* We will need to note which availability zones are available to us.
-In this example we will be deploying our cluster to the us-west-2 region.
+* We will need to note which availability zones are available to us.  we will be deploying our cluster to the us-east-1 region.

- aws ec2 describe-availability-zones --region us-east-1
+ * aws ec2 describe-availability-zones --region us-east-1

  * kops create cluster \
     --name=${NAME} \